Rainbow-Dreamer/image_to_midi/README.md

  You can also choose to filter out the light colors you don't want to have in the resulted MIDI files according to a color depth tolerance.

- **Note: Each pixel of the image will convert to a note with a MIDI channel based on its color depth, the lighter the pixel is, the smaller the MIDI channel number of the note it corresponds to is, you should customize the colors corresponding to MIDI channels 0 - 15 from lightest to deepest in order to get the best viewing result when you put the resulted MIDI files in DAW or piano roll software.**
+ **Note: Each pixel of the image will convert to a note with a MIDI channel based on its color depth, the deeper the pixel's color depth is, the smaller the MIDI channel number of the note it corresponds to is, you should customize the colors corresponding to MIDI channels 0 - 15 from deepest to lightest in order to get the best viewing result when you put the resulted MIDI files in DAW or piano roll software.**

  ## Installation
  You can use pip to install this package, run this line in cmd/terminal to install.